Sourenm/chat-app/README.md

 - **Retrieval-Augmented Generation (RAG)** for grounded answers from your own documents.
 - **LangGraph-based Multi-Model Orchestration** for complex, multimodal workflows.
 - **On-Demand MLX Models (NEW)** — paste **any Hugging Face model ID** (text-generation) in the UI and the app spins up a dedicated **MLX worker** for it on the fly (downloads if needed, health-checked, isolated port, auto-routed).
 Switching back to a static model will gracefully **unload** the dynamic worker.
+- **Voice-to-Text (NEW)** — record or upload an audio file and the app provides:
+  - **Whisper-based transcription**: full coherent text output with punctuation and timestamps using the `faster-whisper` backend.
+  - **Manual phoneme extraction**: a custom MFCC → BiLSTM → CTC pipeline that decodes speech into phoneme sequences with per-phoneme timestamps, useful for deeper speech analysis or alignment.

 ---